How to Sell B2C Products with Content Marketing

 - B2C brands can leverage content marketing to build brand awareness, educate customers, and foster trust.

-- Challenges remain in B2C content marketing, namely, developing a concrete strategy.
+- Challenges remain in B2C content marketing, namely, developing an effective concrete strategy.

-- With the right strategies, B2C brands can leverage content marketing to drive revenue.
+- With the right strategies, B2C brands can leverage content marketing to drive revenue and growth.

 B2C Marketers Find Success with Content Marketing

 If you haven’t adopted content marketing or are only experimenting with it, you probably have concerns about its viability.
 Content marketing is a long game, and results aren’t necessarily instant.
-However, according to the Content Marketing Institute (CMI)’s B2C Content Marketing 2020: Benchmarks, Budgets, and Trends report, B2C brands are succeeding.
-In rating their success compared to the year prior, 73 percent say it’s much more or somewhat more successful.
+However, according to the Content Marketing Institute (CMI)’s B2C Content Marketing: Benchmarks, Budgets, and Trends report, B2C brands are succeeding.
+In rating their success compared to the year prior, 84% say it’s more successful.

 The same study shows the maturation of the discipline as well.